 Besides the normal shoulder work, I've recently started adding some general fitness things back into the routine.
 I've happily added finger rolls with dumbells to fight back the forearm atrophy, though since my shoulder still has to support the weight, they are relatively lighter weight, higher reps.
 Much of what I can do is limited by the fact that the shoulder is so damned important to moving the body in ANY way.
 Pistol squats, very light curls (VERY light), lots of core work with ankle weights, some one armed deadlifting, and even jump squats if I do them in brief bursts, are my staples right now.

 Since my diet has basically gone to shit as of late, and was always one of my weakest areas to begin with, I've worked out a trade with friend of the Power Company, Aicacia Young with Climb Healthy, to help me out and give me nutrition advice.
 Right now she's probably pulling her hair out sifting through my ridiculous cupcake and ice cream cravings, as well as my terrible eating habits, or more precisely, my forgetting to eat habits, unless it involves sugar.
-More on that as we get into the process, but if you don't know about Aicacia, check out this podcast interview from Chalk Talk.
+More on that as we get into the process, but if you don't already know about Aicacia, revisit the guest blog post she wrote for us a while back, and check out this podcast interview from Chalk Talk.
 She's got an incredibly sensible and practical approach to nutrition that I really appreciate.

 In a couple of weeks I'll hit the halfway mark between surgery and being able to climb again (assuming I'm cleared to do so by the doc and my therapist).
 Looking forward to being able to count down instead of up.